shmurx/.dotfiles/README.md

 - urxvt
 - fish
 - nvim

 I plan on symlinking everything or using GNU stow in the future.
-Maybe also add some screenshots.

 ## Checklist